 PGA tournaments tee off with up to 75 golfers every week, which gives golf bettors in Canada thousands of different betting combinations.
 You can bet on everything, from who will win the tournament to who will shoot the lowest number in a group, through the entire tournament, or just a single round.
 You can even bet on head-to-head golfer match-ups and shot-by-shot in live golf betting markets.

-Before you bet, check our guide to golf betting in Canada below with everything you need to know from how to download and register an account with a new sportsbook app to all the different ways you can bet on your favourite golfer.
+Before you bet, check our guide to golf betting in Canada below with everything you need to know from how to download and register for an account with a new sportsbook app to all the different ways you can bet on your favourite golfers.

 Check the latest live odds for the next PGA Tour event in the odds feed below.
 These are direct from Canadian online sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your welcome offer and start making your bets.
 Use the drop-down menu to see more golf odds boards.

 Live betting has revolutionized golf.
 It allows you to place bets on golf tournaments in the middle of a round at odds that change in real-time based on the action on the course.

 It’s mostly the same markets you can bet on ahead of the event or each round with golf odds that are constantly adjusted.
 However, hole-by-hole and even shot-by-shot betting are also available live.